arh-eu/gds-java-sdk/README.md

 }
 ```

-For the rest of our guides, the `try-catch` blocks around the creation and sending will be omitted so they are easier to read, but you should _not_ forget them.
-For the rest of our guides, the `try-catch` blocks around the creation and sending will be omitted so they are easier to read, but you should not forget them.
+For the rest of our guides, the `try-catch` blocks around the creation and sending will be omitted, so they are easier to read, but you should not forget them.

 The default header means that there is no fragmentation set, the creation and request times are set to the current system time.
 The message data type is determined automatically by the method you call.